EOMMINHO/tower-client-mobile/README.md

 It is made for use with various devices including Android, IOS, Web browsers to control the fiber drawing tower in BNILab, KAIST.
 Andriod and IOS application can be downloaded through [Expo](https://expo.io/@anthony_eom/tower_client_mobile).

 :exclamation: This is an API client repository and the [server repository](https://github.com/EOMMINHO/tower-server) is available separately.

+## How to use
+Follow the instructions below to serve as a webpage

+1. npm install expo-cli --global
+2. npm install
+3. expo build:web

+or as an application

+3. expo publish